ClickSend/clicksend-perl/README.md

 # SYNOPSIS

-The Perl ClickSend Codegen project builds a library of Perl modules to interact with a web service defined by a OpenAPI Specification.
-See below for how to build the library.

 This module provides an interface to the generated library.
 All the classes, objects, and methods (well, not quite \*all\*, see below) are flattened into this role.